orvindemsy/EA-wLTL/README.md

 ![10_20_barplot](/img/[10_20]_barplot.png)
 ![30_40_barplot](/img/[30_40]_barplot.png)

-One significant result happened on subject 8 where wLTL perform better than the rest of other methods, this agrees with the study on [3] that wLTL is more pronounced on subject with poor performance.
+Classification of left and right hand imagery task.
+Different number of target training trials from 10 trials (5 each class) to 40 trials are used to observe the effect it has on accuracy on different approaches.

 ## Number of Source Data vs Accuracy
 ![lineplot](/img/lineplot.png)

-Classification of left and right hand imagery task.
-Different number of target training trials from 20 trials (10 each class) until 40 trials are used to observe the effect it has on accuracy.
+One significant result happened on subject 8 where wLTL perform better than the rest of other approaches, this agrees with the study on [3] that wLTL is more pronounced on subject with poor performance.

 ## Reference
 1. He, H., & Wu, D. (2020).
 Transfer Learning for Brain-Computer Interfaces: A Euclidean Space Data Alignment Approach.
 IEEE Transactions on Biomedical Engineering, 67(2), 399–410. https://doi.org/10.1109/TBME.2019.2913914